 You now have to decide how you want to come back to your starting point: if you like looping trails, take the sidewalk or the beach along Bay Blvd.
 Otherwise, retrace your steps on the jetty, and breathe the sea air and spray again (that’s what the map shows you).

 E: The beach along Day Bvld opens to a very quiet and protected body of water called Pleasure Bay.
 It makes a perfect spot to let your children go and bath without fearing a wave will grab them.
 On the other side of the road, next to Pleasure Day Park, a park with a big playground area could interest them too.

 Otherwise, go to City Point Beach next to Pleasure Day Park.
-It’s also a quiet beach that extend the Carson Beach described in the Walk ion Boston # 7, the Dorchester shores (to come).
+It’s also a quiet beach that extend the Carson Beach described in the Walk on Boston # 7, the Dorchester Bay shores.